eslint/rfcs/designs/2025-define-plugin/README.md

 - Generating `configs.recommended` and other configurations based on rule metadata

 It would also allow definition styles that allow internal optimizations.
-Most notably, it would allow lazy-loading rules if provided as functions.
+Most notably, it would allow lazy-loading rules if provided as functions and manually listed in `configs`.
+An `eslint-plugin-eslint-plugin` lint rule will be created that keeps `configs` and `rules` in sync.

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.
 Existing and future plugins would continue to work as-is without a `definePlugin` call.